farah-droid/maze-runner/README.md

    - All the adventurers performed exactly 1279 moves, which implies that the algorithm for solving the maze is consistent in all the parallel processes.
 Since the maze does not change, the number of moves is the same for all the adventurers.

 3. Backtrack Operations:
-   - Backtrack operations count 0 for each explorer, suggesting that the solution algorithm (potentially a variant of the right-hand rule or A*) was good enough to never get stuck in dead ends.
+   - Backtrack operations count 0 for each explorer, suggesting that the solution algorithm was good enough to never get stuck in dead ends.

 ### Key Insight:
 - Consistency: Since the maze is not dynamic, outcomes between all explorers were identical with respect to moves and backtracking, ensuring that all explorers took the same path to solve the maze.